bagwaa/richardbagshaw.co.uk/content/blog/javascript-and-the-meaning-of-this/index.md

 In our React components, we often have to be explicit about our bindings, this is because at the time of invocation from within our JSX we have no idea what the context is, and since components can be reused everywhere by nature, it may not always be the same.

-Take a look at this example, at the end of the constructor you can see that we are explicitly binding our handle method to React component.
+Take a look at this example, at the end of the `constructor()` you can see that we are explicitly binding our `switchOff()` method to React component.

 ```javascript
 class App extends React.Component {